bmaunde/guidelines/Magento/magento-cloud-setup.md

     sudo apt install elasticsearch

 #### 6. XDebug
 This is an optional prerequisite but will come in handy when you need to debug issues.
-A
+The version should be v2.5.x or later.
 	You can install using the following command:

 	sudo apt install php-xdebug